oasp/oasp4js/README.md

 ```
 cd samples\core\target
 ```

-Configure port number which should be used by the tomcat server and context in which server application should be registered.
-To do that create new application.properties file in <oasp_dir>\oasp4j\oasp4j-samples\core\target directory and add following entries:
+Configure the port number which should be used by the embedded tomcat server and its context path.
+To do this, create a new `application.properties` file in the `<oasp_dir>\oasp4j\samples\core\target` directory and add following entries:

 ```
-server.port=8888
+server.port=8081
 server.context-path=/oasp4j-sample-server
 ```

-Replace '8888' with the port number which you want to use for your Tomcat.
-After that see the _[hint about how to configure a different port on the client side](#howToChangeTomcatsPortInConfigJson)_.

-Start the oasp4j-samples-core project as spring boot application by running following command in your console:
+Start the oasp4j-samples-core project as a Spring Boot application by running the following command in your console:

 ```
 java -jar oasp4j-sample-core-dev-SNAPSHOT.jar
 ```

 Set up the client part of the application